shahaarya465/Deforestation-Detection/README.md

 1.  **Frontend**: A responsive web dashboard built with **React** and styled with **Tailwind CSS**.
 It allows users to upload two images, send them to the backend for processing, and displays the returned analysis in a clear, organized format.
 2.  **Backend**: A powerful API built with **FastAPI** (Python).
 It handles image processing, loads the pretrained PyTorch model, performs the image-to-image translation, calculates vegetation changes, and serves the results to the frontend.
-3.  **Machine Learning Model**: A **Pix2Pix GAN** trained in the `SGP_2.ipynb` notebook.
+3.  **Machine Learning Model**: A **Pix2Pix GAN** trained in the `deforestation_detection.ipynb` notebook.
 This model is the core of the application, responsible for translating the input radar imagery into optical imagery.

 ---